malishav/OSCOAP/draft-selander-ace-object-security.md

 1. Increment the Sender Sequence Number by one (note that this means that sequence number 0 is never used).
 If the Sender Sequence Number exceeds the maximum number for the AEAD algorithm, the server MUST NOT process any more responses with the given security context.
 The server SHOULD acquire a new security context (and consequently inform the client about it) before this happens.
 The latter is out of scope of this memo.
 2. Compute the COSE object as specified in Section {{sec-obj-cose}}
-  * The IV in the AEAD is created by XORing the static IV (Sender IV) and the Sender Sequence Number.
+  * The IV in the AEAD is created by XORing the Sender IV (context IV) and the Sender Sequence Number.
   * If the block option is used, the AAD includes the MAC from the previous fragment sent (from the second fragment and following) {{AAD}}.
 This means that the endpoint MUST store the MAC of each last-sent fragment to compute the following.
 3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload based on the unprotected CoAP message:
   * The CoAP header is the same as the unprotected CoAP message.